API Test Automation Using API Collection

 • Example:

-Consider the following example using user actions to access the profile and their corresponding HTTP methods, such as POST, GET and PATCH
+Consider the following example using user actions to access the profile and their corresponding HTTP methods, such as POST, GET, PATCH, OPTIONS and DELETE

 APIHTTP Methods to call API